Vital Records Online

 If you are mailing your birth certificate application manually, it is recommended to know when your application is delivered to the UDOH-OVRS.

-The UDOH-OVRS does not include tracking the delivery of your vital records certificates to your address.
-Once the records leave the state office, the state is not responsible for lost or misdirected certificates.
+The UDOH-OVRS does not include tracking the delivery of your vital records certificate to your address.
+Once the records leave the state office, the state is not responsible for lost or misdirected certificate.

 frequently asked questions